urbit/urbit.org-reloaded/content/faq.md

 After you are approved to work on a bounty or a proposal, you will be sent a contract that you'll need to sign.
 You don't need to sign a contract to receive a gift, though.

-Here it's are a few important points from the bounty and proposal contracts:
+Here are a few important points from the bounty and proposal contracts:

 - **Intellectual property:** You agree to commit all intellectual property you create in connection with the relevant bounty or proposal.
 You agree that you won’t incorporate any IP that is licensed in a conflicting way.

 - **No conflicts:** You agree that you are not subject to any restrictions that would interfere with your ability to complete the bounty or proposal.

-- **No employment relationship:** You agree that the grant or bounty does not imply any employment relationship with Tlon.
+- **No employment relationship:** You agree that being approved for the grant or bounty does not imply any employment relationship with Tlon.

-- **Termination:** Either party (your or Tlon) can terminate the agreement on seven days' written notice.
+- **Termination:** Either party (you or Tlon) can terminate the agreement on seven days' written notice.
 If that happens, you may be compensated *pro rata* for the amount of work you've completed, but this compensation is at the sole discretion of Tlon.

 - **Governing law:** The agreement is governed by the laws of the State of California.